 Greenhouse Gas Emissions / Climate Mitigation

 The City recognizes that human-caused global climate change is occurring.
-In 2019, the City Commission committed to reducing the City’s Greenhouse Gas Emissions 45% by 2030 and 100% by 2055.
+In 2021, the City Commission accelerated the City's timeline to reduce emissions by joining the Cities Race to Zero.
+The City's new goal is to reduce greenhouse gas emissions 50% by 2030 and to achieve net-zero emissions by 2050.

 From December 2019 to March 2020, the City conducted its first Greenhouse Gas Emission Inventory.
 This Greenhouse Gas Emission Inventory measures (1) Community-wide emissions and (2) those emissions from City Operations.
 Review the Greenhouse Gas Emission Inventory here, which creates a 2016 baseline that we will base all reductions from.
 Additionally, the City discloses our Inventory results on a number of international organization’s platforms.